-Comet 266P/Christensen is scheduled to return to the same region of space as it was in 1977 on Jan.
-25 2017.
+Comet 266P/Christensen was scheduled to return to the same region of space as it was in 1977 on Jan.
+25, 2017.
 Comet P/2008 Y2 (Gibbs) will return on Jan.
-7 2018.
+7, 2018.
 This means that scientists can re-analyze both comets to see if their hydrogen signature matches the "Wow!" signal.
 If one of them does, that would seemingly put the issue to rest.

 There's still reason for hope, though, if you're an enthusiast of the alien theory.
 For a comet to emit a signal as strong as the "Wow!" signal, it would have to shed a huge amount of hydrogen.
 It's certainly possible, but unlikely.

 “If comets were radio-bright at 21 centimeters, I would be puzzled as to why they aren’t observed more often at those wavelengths,” said James Bauer of the Jet Propulsion Laboratory in Pasadena, California.